pratzohol/MindML/docs/index.md

 # About Me

 I completed my Bachelor's from IIT Delhi in Electrical Engineering.
-I love statistics, probability and linear algebra, which makes it quite obvious that I also love to learn about recent trends in Machine Learning and Artifical Intelligence.
-I like coding and problem solving as well.
+I love statistics, probability and linear algebra.
+I also love to learn about recent trends in Machine Learning and Artifical Intelligence.
+Mostly I have worked on GNNs, NLP and Computer Vision.
+I would also like to explore Theoritical ML in more depth.
+Also, I like coding and problem solving.

 I'm also an endurance cyclist and runner.
 Currently I'm preparing for Half Ironman.
 You can follow my journey on Insta [@woofyluffy](https://www.instagram.com/woofyluffy) (I'm a big time _One piece_ fan also!!)